nicbou/nicolasbouliane.com/content/projects/new-timeline.md

 ### Open standards

 I tried to pick standard file formats for my data.
-The timeline displays images, videos and PDFs, but it also gets my geolocation history from GPX files.
+The timeline displays images, videos and PDFs, as well as other common files.

+The main benefit is that I can use any software I want to view and edit the data.
+My location history is just a bunch of GPX files.
+There are many ways to view and edit those.
+I can even load them on my GPS device and share them with friends.

 For certain data there are no standards, and that's challenging.
 I have years of chat history and no suitable file format to store them.